-More detailed descriptions of the refund and return policies are in the Gustavus Academic Bulletin as well as available from the Financial Aid Office and the Finance Office.
+More detailed descriptions of the refund and return policies are in the Gustavus Academic Bulletin as well as available from the Financial Aid Office.
 Any student who is considering withdrawing from Gustavus without completing the current academic term is strongly encouraged to meet with Doug Minter, Dean of Financial Aid, or Sara Orth, Director of Student Accounts, before proceeding with the withdrawal process.

 Satisfactory Progress Standards for Financial Aid Recipients

 All students receiving financial aid must make satisfactory progress toward completion of a degree in order to maintain eligibility.
 The following standards apply: